About Artificial Silk

 We bring talented people together (wherever they are).

-– writing, visuals, performance, text, sound, movement –
+– Writing, visuals, performance, text, sound and movement

 Of worlds we built in the light of night skies